-Re-Envisioning ABC
+Re-Envisioning Abc

 Recently, with a fellow mentor, we were in the middle of working with a delightful young business owner who demonstrated serious passion.
 A rarity for some.
 She was developing a business and was challenged with prospecting.
 She did not have a problem of engaging with people.
 It was more of trying to balance that with the use of social media and electronic mediums.